jashoney/holbertonschool-low_level_programming/README.md

-s This is the README file for the Holberton low-level programming projects repository
+This is the README file for the Holberton low-level programming projects repository